Nitwon/Turncoat/README.md

 Download Python 2.7.6 from http://www.python.org/download/ and install it, if you don't already have it.

-Put main.py and menu.py in a folder together and run menu.py.
+Put main.py and menu.py (from the latest NUMBERED version, e.g. v0.2) in a folder together and run menu.py.

 Google is your friend!